seantomburke/ESCan/phpMyAdmin/doc/html/_sources/config.txt

     Repeat the headers every X cells, or 0 to deactivate.

-.. config:option:: $cfg['EditInWindow']

-    :type: boolean
-    :default: true

-.. config:option:: $cfg['QueryWindowWidth']

-    :type: integer
-    :default: 550

-.. config:option:: $cfg['QueryWindowHeight']

-    :type: integer
-    :default: 310

 .. config:option:: $cfg['QueryHistoryDB']

     :type: boolean
     :default: false

-.. config:option:: $cfg['QueryWindowDefTab']

-    :type: string
-    :default: ``'sql'``

 .. config:option:: $cfg['QueryHistoryMax']

     :type: integer
     :default: 25

-    All those variables affect the query window feature.
-A :term:`SQL` link or icon is always displayed in the navigation panel.
-If JavaScript is enabled in your browser, a click on this opens a distinct query window, which is a direct interface to enter :term:`SQL` queries.
-Otherwise, the right panel changes to display a query box.

-    The size of this query window can be customized with :config:option:`$cfg['QueryWindowWidth']` and
-    :config:option:`$cfg['QueryWindowHeight']` - both integers for the size in pixels.
-Note that normally, those parameters will be modified in :file:`layout.inc.php`` for the theme you are using.

-    If :config:option:`$cfg['EditInWindow']` is set to true, a click on [Edit] from the results page (in the :guilabel:`Showing Rows` section) opens the query window and puts the current query inside it.
-If set to false, clicking on the link puts the :term:`SQL` query in the right panel's query box.

     If :config:option:`$cfg['QueryHistoryDB']` is set to ``true``, all your Queries are logged to a table, which has to be created by you (see